 Joe Sandbox Desktop delivers an IDA plugin which loads supplementary analysis data such as memory dumps and reconstructed PE files.
 Moreover the plugin enriches IDA code with dynamic information such as APIs, chunks, strings and function arguments.
 IDA integration enables to deeply understand und further investigate malicious code with the power of IDA.

-Joe Sandbox Desktop allows for seamless integration into existing threat intelligence systems.
-A SDK, serving interfaces for automated file submissions and processors for handling generated analysis data is included.
+Joe Sandbox Desktop allows for seamless integration into existing security products.
+A .NET SDK, serving interfaces for automated file submissions and processors for handling generated analysis data is included.
 For bulk file submissions, Joe Sandbox Desktop provides a queuing system with load-balancing and prioritization mechanisms.
-Supporting tools such as Yara and Virustotal can be enabled.
+OEM customer have full control over the solution, its generated data and configuration.

 Joe Sandbox Desktop includes an intuitive web interface with features such as file and URL uploads, cookbook editor, user management and bulk upload/download and mail/syslog notifications.

 Joe Sandbox Desktop is built as a modular and scalable system with many settings for advanced tuning.
 With its open SDK, behavior signatures and cookbooks, it enables performing advanced use cases to serve organizations' specific needs.
 Joe Sandbox Desktop supports multiple analysis machines with different applications/versions installed.

 Joe Security provides excellent services, such as system installations, training, maintenance, customization and expert knowledge as an supplemental package to Joe Sandbox Desktop.